C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 This quick start tutorial will guide you through some common commands of the CRIPT Python SDK.
-For more information please visit the [full tutorial](../tutorials/full_tutorial/) or reference the documentation for individual [CRIPT nodes](../nodes/all/).
+For more information please visit the
+<a href="../tutorials/full_tutorial" target="_blank">full tutorial</a> or reference the documentation for individual <a href="../nodes/all" target="_blank">CRIPT nodes</a>.

 ---